Human Resources policy

 Anticipating changes in jobs and skills

 Systems developed for the customized management of human resources and the development of employees’ skills include substantial investment in training courses and an active policy to facilitate professional mobility.
 These solutions are designed to enhance employees’ employability throughout their professional lives.
-Groupe BPCE also believes strongly in work-study programs to match skills to existing needs and to help young people to get a start in the labor market.
+Since the end of 2015, 32 of the Group's companies have obtained Gender Equality in the Workplace certification, awarded by the AFNOR standardization association for a period of 3 years.

 Promoting diversity and equal opportunity